erickmoura/rhizome-coins/README.md

             password:  PASSWORD
             url: jdbc:mysql://localhost:3306/rhizomecoins

-8. Define in user-config.yml the key and secret to access to each exchange.
-Following the examples
+8. Create a new file (you can name it user-config.yml) in the root folder with the following structure:

         username: my_name
         Bittrex: